FlowFuse/installer/README.md

 ## First Run Setup

-Once FlowForge is started, you can access the platform in your browser at [http://localhost:3000](http://localhost:3000).
+Once FlowFuse is started, you can access the platform in your browser at [http://localhost:3000](http://localhost:3000).

 The first time you access it, the platform will take you through creating an administrator for the platform and other configuration options.

-For more information, follow [this guide](https://github.com/flowforge/flowforge/tree/main/docs/install/first-run.md).
+For more information, follow [this guide](https://github.com/flowfuse/flowforge/tree/main/docs/install/first-run.md).